191A-Team-GameTime/docs/010-summer-plan-draft.md

 </code></pre>
 + 1-2 Flow Chart to illustrate interactions

-ii.
-Non-Functional Requirements Met (Spring 2014):
+####Non-Functional Requirements Met (Spring 2014):
-a.
-Learn android programming
++ Learn android programming
-b.
-Get feedback on mock-ups from target audience
++ Get feedback on mock-ups from target audience
-c.
-Learn how UML & Flow chart diagrams work
++ Learn how UML & Flow chart diagrams work

-iii.
-Sponsor Feedback (Spring 2014):
+####Sponsor Feedback (Spring 2014):
-a.
-Good Mock-ups:
++ Good Mock-ups:
-i.
-Suggested minor changes, overall very pleased with our grasp of the project and tuning into their wants. ii.
-Gather feedback from Target audiences on Mock-ups 2.0 iii.
-Begin plans for Phase 2 of the ‘Final’ Project
+<pre><code>Suggested minor changes, overall very pleased with our grasp of the project and tuning into their wants.
+</code></pre>
++ Gather feedback from Target audiences on Mock-ups 2.0
++ Begin plans for Phase 2 of the ‘Final’ Project

 iv.
 Requirements for Final Product (Fall 2014):
 a.
 Deployable Android application